dukehug/BB-Better-Layout/README.md

 ## Changes

-Unreleased

-- Match Blackboard's official Courses-page To Do panel to every extension Appearance while preserving its overdue status colors.

 v2.10.5 - 2026/08/15

 - Add a Google Material Symbols footer control for switching between the full Dashboard navigation and a 64px icon rail.
 - Keep the panel control at the bottom, remove its visible text label, and hide Blackboard's legal footer links while collapsed.
+-  Match Blackboard's official Courses-page To Do panel to every extension Appearance while preserving its overdue status colors.
 - Prevent incomplete keyboard events or legacy shortcut settings from producing a `toLowerCase()` extension error.

 v2.10.4 - 2026/08/13